-Influencer Advertising: The Benefits & Challenges
+Influencer Whitelisting: The Benefits & Challenges

-The Power of Influencer Advertising
+The Power of Influencer Whitelisting

-Influencer advertising via whitelisting allows brands to combine the best practices of paid social media with the authentic and scalable content created by social influencers.
+Influencer whitelisting allows brands to combine the best practices of paid social media with the authentic and scalable content created by social influencers.
 When done right, whitelisting is fully integrated with a brand’s existing advertising tools and ad accounts, allowing for full control and visibility over ad spend and optimization of your influencer's instagram posts.

-Why does influencer advertising complement and often outperform brand social ads?
+Why does influencer whitelisting complement and often outperform brand social ads?
 As best practices of paid social become more widely known, and Facebook Ads Manager continues to grow more advanced, the things that drive results are having the right creative and reaching your target audience.
 Gone are the days of quick “growth hacks”, hashtag stuffing and taking advantage of quirks in the Facebook algorithm.
 The brands that are poised to succeed in today’s digital landscape have unique brand stories and can tap into influential voices to tell that story at scale to different target audiences

 While influencers have been shown to have tremendous sway with consumers, traditional influencer marketing across social media platforms is limited by scale, targeting, and measurability.
-Influencer whitelisting addresses the shortcomings of influencer marketing and provides brands who are willing to invest a leg up in the social media marketing world.
+Influencer whitelisting addresses the shortcomings of influencer marketing and provides brands who are willing to invest a leg up in their social media marketing strategy.
 Case studies by Lumanu have shown that influencer ads for prospecting outperform brand ads by 20-50% across consumer categories (fashion, beauty, health & wellness, and CPG).